Code-Institute-Submissions/MS1-Project-Wepre-Hall/README.md

 ## Credits

 ### Features
-- Took some inspiration for the footer from CI mini project with bootstap 4.
+- Took some inspiration for the footer from CI mini project with Bootstap 4.

-- Timeline feature was copied then altered from CI mini project with bootstap 4 work history page.
+- Timeline feature was copied then altered from CI mini project with Bootstap 4 work history page.

-- Contact form was copied then altered from CI mini project contact page.
+- Contact form was copied then altered from CI mini project with Bootstap 4 contact page.